ycnnn/lab_automation/Keithley/README.md

   - For the SMU to be used as the drain, set the node number as 2.

 How to use this script:
+- Make electrical connections:

+  - Prepare the device under test (DUT).
+Ground the source.
+  - Connect the drain to the front terminal of SMU node 2 with a BNC cable.
+  - Connect the gate to the front terminal of SMU nide 1 with a BNC cable.
+  - It is strongly suggested to use common ground for all connections.

 - As a quick start, see `scriptGenerator.ipynb` as an example.
 - For transfer measurement, call `transfer()` function.
 The arguments are:
   - `gate_start`: a float number which is gate sweeping start value.